 [Added 3-12-2019 ATM by Art.
-Z-19-05]
+Z-19-05] [Re-Ordered and Re-Numbered 2024]

-§ 220-50.1.
+§ 220-108.
 Objective(s) and purpose.
+[Amended 03-12-2024 ATM by Art.
+Z-24-03]

-The purpose of this is to clarify size-limitations for solar collection systems in all zoning districts and state objectives of such uses that ensure the system does not produce an eyesore in residential neighborhoods regardless of the zoning district they may abut.
+The purpose of the solar ordinance is to clarify size-limitations for solar collection systems in all zoning districts and state objectives of such uses that ensure the system does not produce an eyesore in residential neighborhoods regardless of the zoning district they may abut.

 This section shall apply to solar collection systems used to generate electricity, hot water, or any other use.
+In doing so the solar ordinance will help protect the general health, safety, and welfare for all Plaistow residents as well as making sure the ordinance is in compliance with applicable state and federal laws.